Oklahoma Wesleyan University: History

 Oklahoma Wesleyan University was founded by The Wesleyan Church to provide higher education within a Christian environment for Wesleyan youth.
 Central Pilgrim College, its predecessor, was founded on the campus in Bartlesville, Oklahoma from a series of mergers of several schools: the Colorado Bible College (Colorado Springs, Colorado), the Pilgrim Bible College (Pasadena, California), and the Holiness Evangelistic Institute (El Monte, California).
-Central Pilgrim College was renamed Bartlesville Wesleyan College in 1968, following a merger of the Pilgrim Holiness Church and the Wesleyan Methodist Church to become the Wesleyan Church.
-In 1972, the college merged with a Kansas school, Miltonvale Wesleyan College; the resulting school became a four-year college having about 1300 students.
+In 1958, the current day campus was purchased by Colorado Springs Bible College, which began operating as Central Pilgrim College in 1959.
+The campus purchase included La Quinta Mansion, the former home of oilman H.V.
+Foster and his family.
+The school changed its name to Bartlesville Wesleyan College in 1968, the same year of the merger of the Pilgrim Holiness and Wesleyan Methodist denominations to become the Wesleyan Church.In 1972, Miltonvale merged with Bartlesville Wesleyan College.
+That same year, BWC was accredited as a four-year, degree-granting institution.

+Over the years the campus grew to include new dorm buildings, the Campbell Science Building, and the Haltom Campus Center.
+BWC's first ever intercollegiate athletic team was the 1971 men's basketball team.
+The campus athletic center, Mueller Sports Center, was completed in 1979.
+The Chapel Fine Arts Center was dedicated in 2000.

 In August 2001, Bartlesville Wesleyan College became Oklahoma Wesleyan University (OKWU).

-2015 withdrawal from Council for Christian Colleges and Universities

 A longtime member of the Council for Christian Colleges and Universities (CCCU), in 2015 the university withdrew from the organization.
 OKWU's president cited CCCU's "reluctance to make a swift decision" in response to the decisions of two member schools (Goshen College and Eastern Mennonite University) which changed their hiring policies to include same-sex couples, as an unwillingness to defend the biblical definition of marriage.

-2016 Title IX lawsuit

 On August 15, 2016, OKWU joined a court challenge to a 2011 mandate from the U. S. Department of Education Office for Civil Rights requiring colleges and universities adjudicate what they called "a unconstitutional process and standard."
 Former president Piper stated, in part, that they "refuse to accept any government intrusion that would require OKWU to teach the antithesis of our Christian beliefs concerning sexual behavior" and that OKWU's students "should have the legal right to avail themselves of local law enforcement without their petition being compromised by the intrusion of an OCR-mandated committee of amateurs that contravenes the due process and confidentiality of the legal process."
 The suit was sponsored by the Foundation for Individual Rights in Education.

-Antecedent schools

-The following is a list of antecedent schools: